 We visited Pikes Peak a few years ago and I got to drive the entire way up - and then back down again!
 I have a few tips to share - based on our own experiences - that should help make the most of your visit to America's mountain.

 Colorado is famous for its mountains.
-The Colorado Rocky Mountains are very high, many of the peaks reaching heights of above 14K feet.
+The Colorado Rocky Mountains are very high, many of the peaks reaching heights above 14K feet.
 Avid mountain climbers love these peaks, locally known as "Fourteeners".

-Pikes Peak provides us mere mortals with a rare opportunity to bag a fourteener!
+Pikes Peak provides us, mere mortals, with a rare opportunity to bag a fourteener!
 With a paved road going all the way up to the peak, this is your chance to breathe in some real - and very thin - mountain air.

-1. Pikes peak is easy to reach
+1. Pikes Peak is easy to reach

 Pikes Peak is in Colorado, fairly close to one of the state's largest cities, Colorado Springs.
-There's lot to do and see in and around Colorado Springs, so if you're planning a trip to Pikes Peak, make sure you include at least a couple of days for some sightseeing around town.
+There's a lot to do and see in and around Colorado Springs, so if you're planning a trip to Pikes Peak, make sure you include at least a couple of days for some sightseeing around town.